 So, away they went and after consulting the greatest minds they could they came up with a handicap system for the week whereby the leader of the Fedex Cup going in to East Lake would start on a score of -10 and would be given a two shot lead over the guy in second who would start on -8, three shots over the guy in third, four over the guy in fourth and so on, down to a ten shot lead over the players starting from 26th – 30th who would start on Level Par.

 It would then be a case that the player who finishes the tournament with the lowest aggregate score including their handicapped start would win the golf tournament and with it the Fedex Cup.

 So in a nutshell in their quest to make things more exciting the PGA Tour have devised a system where in principal the best player in the field gets a start over everyone else…

-As you probably don’t need me to tell you I am not a huge fan of the new system and while we got a pretty exciting conclusion in its first year with Rory McIlroy taking home the spoils for the second time having started the week on 5- under in fifth place and five shots back, last years win for Dustin Johnson who had started the week in first place on 10- under, re-enforced the point of view that basically there are only four or five players who can realistically win going in to the week and that to me isn’t how you should set up a golf tournament!
+As you probably don’t need me to tell you I am not a huge fan of the new system and while we got a pretty exciting conclusion in its first year with Rory McIlroy taking home the spoils for the second time having started the week on 5- under in fifth place and five shots back, the 2020 winner Dustin Johnson had started the week in first place on 10- under as had last years winner Patrick Cantlay, re-enforcing the point of view that basically there are only four or five players who can realistically win going in to the week and that to me isn’t how you should set up a golf tournament!

 Anyway, enough of my griping…lets have a look at the Tour Championship Leaderboard as it stands on Monday afternoon through zero holes….

-At the time of writing all 30 of the players who have qualified are teeing it up with no withdrawals however with Patrick Reed only just having been discharged from hospital with double pneumonia it would seem unlikely that he well be well enough to tee it up come Thursday.
+At the time of writing all 30 of the players who have qualified are teeing it up with no withdrawals although with Cameron Smith withdrawing before the off last week and Zalatoris during the event there must be slight doubts about this duo’s fitness.
+Ultimately though I very much expect both to be teeing it up come Thursday.